Kevin Roelandts: Biography

-Roelandts played for the youth set up at Club Brugge.
-In 2002, he went into the A-Team.
-His debut came against VfB Stuttgart, in the UEFA Europa League.
-He made his debut in the Champions league 1 year later against Celta Vigo (1-1), where in the last minutes of the game he prived a brilliant assist for Rune Lange.
+Roelandts played for the youth set-up at Club Brugge.
+In 2002, he went into the A-team.
+His debut came against VfB Stuttgart in the UEFA Europa League.
+He made his debut in the Champions League one year later against Celta Vigo (1–1), where in the last minutes of the game he provided a decisive assist for Rune Lange.
 This meant Club Brugge were still in contention for the next round.
-Roelandts got 13 appearances that season under manager Trond Sollied, but did not succeed to get a fixed place in the side.
-In the 2005-2006 season, under manager Jan Ceulemans, Roelandts nailed a starting place at the club.
-By the beginning of the 2006-2007 season Roelandts had lost his place in the side.
-After negative remarks over teammate Brian Priske in November 2006, he was relegated to the B-Team.
-In December 2006 he was told he could leave Club Brugge.
-Passings Belgian clubs had been interested, but Roelandts finally chose to be loaned out to K.F.C.
+Roelandts made 13 appearances that season under manager Trond Sollied, but did not succeed in securing a regular place in the side.
+In the 2005–2006 season, under manager Jan Ceulemans, Roelandts secured a starting place at the club.
+By the beginning of the 2006–2007 season, Roelandts had lost his place in the side.
+After negative remarks about teammate Brian Priske in November 2006, he was relegated to the B-team.
+In December 2006, he was told he could leave Club Brugge.
+Passing Belgian clubs had been interested, but Roelandts finally chose to be loaned out to K.F.C.
 Germinal Beerschot.
-In June 2007, he signed a 3-year contract at SV Zulte Waregem.
+In June 2007, he signed a three-year contract at SV Zulte Waregem.